zutrinken/attila/README.md

 	grunt build

-The zip Grunt task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.
+The compress Grunt task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.

-	grunt zip
+	grunt compress

 ## Copyright & License